Research in the Streby Lab

 Louisiana Waterthrush and Worm-eating Warbler migration

 From Vermivora to vermivoron, we've caught the migration bug and we just can't shake it.
 We're expanding a collaboration with Rick Huffines and Eliot Berz of the Tennessee River Gorge Trust, and joining Patrick Ruhl at Harding University.
 Together, we've been tracking migration in Louisiana Waterthrushes and Worm-eating Warblers from sites across their sympatric breeding distributions.
 Return rates were excellent and preliminary analyses confirm that we chose a good study system.
 This project forms the basis of Eliot Berz's graduate research with David Aborn at the University of Tennessee, Chattanooga and part of Silas Fischer's dissertation at the University of Toledo.
 Stay tuned for a few cool papers from this one.

 Dr. Patrick Ruhl

 Bird and reptile demography and habitat associations in oak savannas of Ohio and Michigan

 The Streby Lab and Refsnider Lab at UToledo have partnered with the Ohio Division of Wildlife and the Michigan Department of Natural Resources on a study of demography and habitat associations of birds and reptiles of greatest conservation need in the imperiled Oak Savanna ecosystem at sites in Ohio and Michigan.
-Along with many "while you're there" studies, we will be collecting data on nest-site choice, nest productivity, and juvenile survival, to inform multi-species, spatially explicit models of population growth that will hopefully be used to inform land acquisition and restoration plans in the region.
+Along with many "while you're there" studies, we will be collecting data on nest-site choice, nest productivity, and juvenile movements and survival, to inform multi-species, spatially explicit models of population growth that will hopefully be used to inform land acquisition and restoration plans in the region.
 This study constitutes portions of thesis research by graduate students Sarah Carter, Austin Hulbert, and Kyle Pagel.

 Game and non-game birds of the TNC Kitty Todd Preserve